Rev. Billy Graham, known as 'America's Pastor,' dies at 99

 The two married in 1943, and he planned to become an Army chaplain.
 But he fell seriously ill, and by the time he recovered and could start the chaplain training program, World War II was nearly over.

 Instead, he took a job organizing meetings in the U.S. and Europe with Youth for Christ, a group he helped found.
-He stood out then for his loud ties and suits, and a rapid delivery and swinging arms that won him the nickname "the Preaching Windmill."
+He stood out for his loud ties and suits, and his rapid delivery and swinging arms won him the nickname "the Preaching Windmill."

+When Graham asked them why, a reporter said that publisher William Randolph Hearst had ordered his papers to hype Graham.
+Graham said he never found out why.

-The publicity gave him a national profile.
-Over the next decade, his massive crusades in England and New York catapulted him to international celebrity.
+Over the next decade, his huge crusades in England and New York catapulted him to international celebrity.
 His 12-week London campaign in 1954 defied expectations, drawing more than 2 million people and the respect of the British, many of whom had derided him before his arrival as little more than a slick salesman.

 Three years later, he held a crusade in New York's Madison Square Garden that was so popular it was extended from six to 16 weeks, capped off with a rally in Times Square that packed Broadway with more than 100,000 people.

-As his public influence grew, the preacher's stands on the social issues of his day were watched closely by supporters and critics alike.
-One of the most pressing was the civil rights movement.
-Graham was no social activist and never joined marches, which led prominent Christians such as theologian Reinhold Niebuhr to publicly condemn Graham as too moderate.
+As the civil rights movement took shape, Graham was no social activist and never joined marches, which led prominent Christians such as theologian Reinhold Niebuhr to condemn him as too moderate.

 Still, Graham ended racially segregated seating at his Southern crusades in 1953, a year before the Supreme Court's school integration ruling, and long refused to visit South Africa while its white regime insisted on racially segregated meetings.

-In a 2005 interview with The Associated Press, before his final crusade which was held in New York, Graham said he regretted that he didn't battle for civil rights more forcefully.
+In a 2005 interview with The Associated Press, Graham said he regretted that he didn't battle for civil rights more forcefully.

 As America's most famous religious leader, he golfed with statesmen and entertainers and dined with royalty.
-Graham's relationships with U.S. presidents also boosted his ministry and became a source of pride for conservative Christians who were so often caricatured as backward.
+Graham's relationships with U.S. presidents became a source of pride for conservative Christians who were often caricatured as backward.

+George W. Bush credited Graham with helping him transform himself from carousing oilman to born-again Christian family man.

 "Evangelicals can't be closely identified with any particular party or person.
 We have to stand in the middle, to preach to all the people, right and left," Graham said in 1981, according to Time magazine.
 "I haven't been faithful to my own advice in the past.
 I will in the future."

-Yet, in the 2012 election, with Graham mostly confined to his North Carolina home, he all but endorsed Republican presidential nominee Mitt Romney.
-And the evangelist's ministry took out full-page ads in newspapers support a ballot referendum that would ban same-sex marriage.
+Yet, during the 2012 White House campaign, with Graham mostly confined to his North Carolina home, he all but endorsed Republican Mitt Romney.
+And the evangelist's ministry took out full-page ads in support of a ballot measure that would ban gay marriage.

+Some critics on social media faulted Graham for that stance Wednesday, saying his position had harmed gay rights.

+His son the Rev. Franklin Graham, who runs the ministry, said his father viewed gay marriage as a moral, not a political, issue.

 He resolved early on never to be alone with a woman other than his wife.
-Instead of taking a share of the "love offerings" at his crusades, as was the custom, he earned a modest salary from the Billy Graham Evangelistic Association.
+Instead of taking a share of the "love offerings" at his crusades, he drew a modest salary from the Billy Graham Evangelistic Association.

 His ministry was governed by an independent board that included successful Christian businessmen and other professionals - a stark departure from the widespread evangelical practice of packing boards with relatives and yes-men.